techdivision/import-cli-simple/README.md

 * product category relations to categories that not exists
 * product links (related, upsell, crosssell, etc.) for SKUs which are **NOT** available
+* configurable products for SKUs which are **NOT** available or available more than one time

 but logs these issues as warnings to the console.
 This will help developers to test imports with partially invalid CSV files which do **NOT** break data consistency.